telerik/winforms-docs/controls/richtexteditor/features/mail-merge/mail-merge.md

 ---
 title: Mail Merge
-page_title: Mail Merge | RadRichTextEditor
+page_title: Mail Merge - WinForms RichTextEditor Control
-description: RadRichTextEditor is a control that is able to display and edit rich-text content including formatted text arranged in pages, paragraphs, spans (runs), tables, etc.
+description: WinForms RichTextEditor offers mail merge allowing the creation of a document serving as a template and filling in different data, e.g. the name of a person, their address, job title, etc.
 slug: winforms/richtexteditor-/features/mail-merge
 tags: mail,merge
 published: True